otacke/h5p-ar-scavenger/README.md

 ### Allow gltf and glb file extensions
-H5P currently doesn’t allow to include files with the extension gltf or glb that are required for the 3D models, but the H5P core team will change this shortly.
+H5P currently doesn’t allow to include files with the extension gltf or glb that are required for the 3D models.
+The H5P core team has [merged the required changes into H5P core in June 2021](https://github.com/h5p/h5p-php-library/commit/eeefc1228b4294d75288be341e5dea97a10927cb), but they will have to be included in the respective H5P plugins.
 Until then, without some modification, you will only be able to use AR Scavenger for H5P content types.

 On Drupal you can amend the list of allowed extensions in the H5P settings,